- Borrow & Request

 - Written by Melinda Jette, © Oregon Historical Society, 2003.
 Read more about this at Oregon Historical Society

-Juneteenth, a combination of June and nineteen, is a holiday celebrating June 19th,1865 when enslaved people in Galveston Texas found out two years after the Emancipation Proclamation had been issued that they were free.
+Juneteenth, a combination of June and nineteen, is a holiday celebrating June 19th,1865 when enslaved people in Galveston, Texas found out that they were free, two years after the Emancipation Proclamation had been issued.
 Although the ratification of the 13th amendment in December later that year made slavery illegal, June 19th was when the last of the Confederate states were told of the proclamation.

 Oregon Multicultural Archives: African American People and Culture